LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week5/code-exercises/week05exercises/README.md

 Test of volatile int                  3.1 ns       0.12  134217728
 ```

-TODO: As expected using the keyword `volatile` in a sequential context should have a negleliable effect.
+Suprisingly we see little to no performance loss when using the `volatile` keyword in this sequential context.
+We've thuoght that reading the `vCtr`from main memory instead of the CPU cache would incurre a greater performance cost

 ***